chrisgrieser/nvim-genghis/README.md

 ## How is this different from `vim.eunuch`?
 - Various improvements like automatically keeping the extensions when no extension is given, or moving files to the trash instead of removing them.
 - Uses only vim-commands or lua os-modules, so it has no dependencies and works cross-platform.
 - Makes use of up-to-date nvim features like `vim.ui.input` or `vim.notify`.
-This means you can get nicer input fields via plugins like [dressing.nvim](https://github.com/stevearc/dressing.nvim), and nicer confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify), if they are installed and setup.
+This means you can get nicer input fields with normal mode support via plugins like [dressing.nvim](https://github.com/stevearc/dressing.nvim), and confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify), if they are installed and setup.
-- If used with dressing and cmp, [you can also get autocompletion of filenames](#autocompletion-of-filenames).
+- If used with dressing and cmp, [you can also get autocompletion of directories](#autocompletion-of-directories).
 - Written 100% in lua.

 ## Installation and Setup